 Claremont: food is located outside of the Falcon Room.
-Keene: food is located near the common area.
+Keene: food is located in Room 107.

 Lebanon: food is located in the downstairs lunch room.

 Health Services

 There is no formal health services system within the College, however, there are many resources available in close proximity to all three locations.
 Costs and eligibility requirements vary, so you are urged to call in advance, if possible.